-- The board of directors is soliciting this proxy and recommends the following votes: - 1.
-FOR each of the director nominees.

-A:

-- 2. FOR approval of the Amendment to the 2012 Plan. - 3.
-FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ending December 31, 2015.
+- The board of directors recommends the following votes: - FOR each of the director nominees. - 2.
+FOR the advisory resolution to approve the compensation of the Company's named executive officers. - 3.
+FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ending December 31, 2016. - 4.
+FOR the amendment to the 2012 Plan to increase by 7,500,000 shares the number of shares of the Company's common stock that may be issued under the 2012 Plan. - 5.
+FOR the approval of the Senior Executive Incentive Plan.